archf/ansible-sql-runner/README.md

 #       makes it easier to be consistent with other role coded with that
 #       purpose in mind.
 #   3. Has to be passed directly when using the fileglob mode
+#   4. It is defined has 'omit' in the default vars.
 sql_db: dbname
 ```

+See also overridables variables defined in the [Default vars](#Default-vars)

-Input data structures depends of the way you use the role.
-In any cases either
+Exact input data structures depends of the way you use the role.
+In any cases
-you let it reach for ansible globally defined variables or you pass it
+either you let it reach for ansible globally defined variables or you pass it
 explicitly what it expects.
+Refer to examples below for example usage.

 **Fileglob mode example**